ada-k/ChangePointAnalysis_Covid19Interventions/README.md

 The 'behind the scenes' of the model used is in [this repository](https://github.com/Priesemann-Group/covid19_inference).
 The repo takes care of all the steps from data scraping to model formulation.
 Credits to [Jonas Dehning](https://science.sciencemag.org/content/369/6500/eabb9789), [Michael Wibral](https://science.sciencemag.org/content/369/6500/eabb9789) et.al.

 Find the research publication [here](https://science.sciencemag.org/content/369/6500/eabb9789).

+### Project Structure

+`scripts` Python script for the jupyter notebook: kernel3.ipynb

+`README.md` Markdown text with a brief explanation of the project and the repository structure.

+`kernel3.ipynb` Jupyter Notebook containing the analysis and modeling done to come up with observations and conclusions.

+`report.pdf` Project report.

+`requirements.txt` Dependancies.